 Sample Environment and Detector Support (SEDS)

 The SEDS team is part of the Beamline Office and takes part in end-station developments and procurements, and maintains a pool of spare instruments.
 SEDS is available to all MAX IV beamlines as a resource in their development of experimental facilities.
 Furthermore, SEDS will promote collaborations with other institutes.
 External groups are encouraged to contact SEDS for collaborations on technique development within sample environments, sample manipulations, and detectors.

 Beamlines and MAX IV employees can book and borrow equipment from the pool by sending a ticket to or through the internal ticket system.
 The instruments within the pool are mainly relevant to beamline end stations, but also some frequently used supplies will be stocked.

-A workshop for beamlines and user support is available in room D100015 (located between the 1.5 and 3 GeV rings).
+A workshop for beamlines and user support is available.
 It is intended for small and fast mechanical work on equipment at any time of the day.
 The workshop is equipped with hand tools, drilling machine, soldering station, and a 3D printer.